pwolf88/kb/contents/deep-dive/dex.md

 #### Proveable Trade Settlement

-A venue will not be allowed to ‘spend’ or move funds in an unconstrained manner.
-Instead funds may only be ‘settled’ and a proof must be produced by the venue with the orders that constitute the resultant settlement.
+A venue will not be allowed to 'spend' or move funds in an unconstrained manner.
+Instead funds may only be 'settled' and a proof must be produced by the venue with the orders that constitute the resultant settlement.

 Proveable trade settlement increases the safety of the exchange for users and provides valuable post-trade transparency (see next section).